gibaek-lee/javascript30-FlexPanelsImgGallery/README.md

 ### And coding style tests

 - Add two animation connect function.
-- Use 'ease in, ease out' on panel open aniation.
+- Use 'ease in, ease out' on panel open animation.

 ## Built With
 No frameworks x No compilers x No libraries x No boilerplate.
 Vanilla JavaScript!